Take a look below and give us a call with any questions or to make your reservations!

-Our licensed captain has many years of experience and together with the professional crew you can rest assured you’re in good hands.
+Our licensed captain has many years of experience and together, with the professional crew you can rest assured you’re in good hands.
 Manitou meets or exceeds all U.S. Coast Guard regulations for construction, stability, safety equipment and electronics for vessels in passenger service.
 If the wind should fail, the sturdy diesel engine powers her swiftly to the next destination.
-Because of her size and design she ensures a comfortable relaxing sail for all.two-masted, gaff rigged, topsail schooner, she measures 114 feet in length with over 3,000 square feet of sail and displaces (weighs) over one hundred tons.
+Because of her size and design she ensures a comfortable relaxing sail for all.
+Manitou is two-masted, gaff rigged, topsail schooner, she measures 114 feet in length with over 3,000 square feet of sail and displaces (weighs) over one hundred tons.
 Up to twenty-four passengers can enjoy the pleasure and thrill of sailing aboard Manitou.

 Located at the base of beautiful West Grand Traverse Bay, Traverse City, MI is the vibrant homeport for Manitou.
 Traverse City’s unique shops and galleries, as well as its many high quality restaurants, are sure to enhance your sailing adventure.

 Remove yourself from the trappings of modern life while aboard Manitou: no TV, phone (cell phones are discouraged), or email, and definitely no itinerary.
 The wind and weather conditions help determine our course, and after a good day of sailing we drop anchor at one of a variety of possible destinations.
 We may take in a little local color at a historic fishing village such as St. James on Beaver Island, or visit one of Michigan ‘s oldest general stores (est. 1839) while at Old Mission Harbor.
 The storekeeper will recount its fascinating history while serving up a genuine fountain soda or ice cream.
-Surveying the ship at anchor from atop a historic lighthouse or stumbling upon an abandoned, turn of the century farm are likely possibilities on the remote Manitou Islands .
-Marvel at the towering beech trees during a hike on Power Island in Grand Traverse Bay, or hunt for the ancient Petosky Stone while beach combing in Cathead Bay.
+Enjoy a little wine tasting in Omena Bay, or hunt for the ancient Petoskey Stone while beach combing in Cathead Bay.
 A wealth of islands, bays, anchorages and coastal villages are within our reach.

 Manitou accommodates twenty-four passengers in twelve double cabins.
 Each is nicely appointed but simple and rustic with two sturdy built-in bunks and electric lighting.
 They are clean, cozy, comfortable, and supplied with fresh linens, towels and warm blankets.
 All of the cabins and entries have plenty of headroom and windows which can be opened for ventilation.
 Passengers look after their own cabins and keep them “shipshape.”
 Skylights and seating areas around the ship’s various cabin sections add to the overall comfort for conversation or an intimate encounter with a good book.
 The ship’s marine heads (toilets) and hot showers are conveniently located on deck.